DeLaChance/LearnAnyLanguage/README.md

 - PostGres database

 ## Development build and run
-You need to have a local PostGres database running at port `5432`. ([config](backend/src/orm.config.ts)).
+You need to have a local PostGres database running at `localhost:5432`.
+You can also set some environment variables ([see this config](backend/src/orm.config.ts)).
 Furthermore, you need to have Node installed.
 Then you need to open 3 command prompts/shells:

 ### Backend
     - `cd backend`